cdwdalton/Blackjack/README.md

 ## Game Rules

-1. The goal is to have a hand value closer to 21 than the dealer without going over 21.
+1. The goal of the game is to have a hand value as close to 21 as possible without exceeding it.
+2. Aces can be valued at either 1 or 11.
+3. Face cards (Kings, Queens, and Jacks) are valued at 10.
-2. Players can choose to hit (draw another card) or stand (end their turn).
+4. Players can choose to hit (take another card) or stand (keep their current hand).
-3. If a player or dealer reaches 21, they win automatically.
-4. The game resets hands after each round.
+5. If the player's hand exceeds 21, they bust and lose the game.
+6. If the player and dealer have the same hand value, it's a push.

+## Code Structure

+* blackjack.py: Main game logic and execution.
+* card.py: Class defining card properties and behaviors.
+* deck.py: Class for managing the deck of cards.
+* player.py: Class representing the player and dealer, including their hands and betting system.
+* constants.py: Constants used throughout the game for settings and configurations.